 Team GB athlete and TV personality Harry Aikines-Aryeetey to star at free family community day in Crawley

-The Commonwealth gold medallist will join local residents at K2 Crawley on Sunday November 2, 2025, to celebrate the centres recent transformation.
+Commonwealth gold medallist Harry Aikines-Aryeetey will join local residents at K2 Crawley on Sunday, November 2 to celebrate the centres recent transformation.

 Running from 10am to 4pm, the community day will feature a huge array of free activities with something from everyone.